-The red parking brake indicator lamp is lit up and the yellow electric parking brake indicator lamp is lit up.
+Electric parking brake malfunctioning vellow indicator lamp lights up Vehicles with electric parking brake: the red and yellow electric parking brake indicator lamps light up.

-When the indicator lamp lights up red, this means that the electric parking brake has been applied.

-When the yellow indicator lamp lights up, this means that the electric parking brake is malfunctioning.

-- Switch the ignition off and back on. - If the error message persists, visit a qualified specialist workshop. - Observe the messages on the multifunction display. - If it is not possible to release the electric parking brake, do not drive the vehicle.
+- The electric parking brake red indicator lamp lights up: the electric parking brake has been applied. - The electric parking brake yellow indicator lamp lights up: the electric parking brake is malfunctioning. - Switch the ignition off and back on. - If the error message persists, visit a qualified specialist workshop. - Observe the messages on the multifunction display. - If it is not possible to release the electric parking brake, do not drive the vehicle.